 There are two types of pallets that are commonly used.
 These are EUR Pallets, or Euro-Pallets, that are 1.2m x 0.8m, and Standard Pallets that are 1.2m x 1.0m.
 EUR Pallets are the most common.

-Shipping containers also come in a range of sizes.
-The most common sizes are 10ft – 40ft containers.
-The size of the container depends on the number of pallets you can store inside them:
+Containers also come in a range of sizes.
+The most common sizes are 10ft – 40ft.
+The size of the unit depends on the number of pallets you can store inside them:

-10ft shipping containers are ideal for a small amount of stock to store, or if you need a storage option for a confined space.
-A 10ft container usually has approximately 72 square feet of floor space.
-This can hold five EUR Pallets or 4 Standard Pallets.
+10ft containers are ideal for a small amount of stock to store, or if you need a storage option for a confined space.
+A 10ft unit usually has approximately 72 square feet of floor space.
+This can hold five EUR or 4 Standard Pallets.

-One of the most popular sizes for a container is 20ft and can be used for both storage onsite or for exporting goods.
+One of the most popular sizes is 20ft and can be used for both domestic warehousing or for exporting goods.
 A 20ft container has a floor space of approximately 150 square feet.
-This can store eleven EUR Pallets or ten Standard Pallets.
+This can store eleven EUR or ten Standard Pallets.

-40ft shipping containers are the largest standard size available with an approximate floor space of 305 square foot, so offer the most space available for pallet storage.
-If you are looking to send large shipments of pallets or need large storage space, a 40ft container would be well suited for your needs.
-This can hold 23-24 EUR Pallets or 20-21 Standard Pallets.
+40ft containers are the largest standard size available with an approximate floor space of 305 square foot, so offer the most floorspace.
+If you are looking to send large shipments, or need large stockpiling capabilities, a 40ft unit would be well suited for your needs.
+This can hold 23-24 EUR or 20-21 Standard Pallets.

-How the pallets are packed will have an impact on the amount that can be stored inside the container.
-The more efficiently the pallets can be packed, the more the storage container can offer:
+How the pallets are packed will have an impact on the amount that can be stored inside.
+The more efficiently the pallets can be packed, the greater space is on offer:

-Building the height of the pallet will help increase storage space, but pallets must be carefully loaded to avoid accidental damage.
-When packing your container, consider how tall your pallets will be and if they can be double stacked to increase the storage space.
-The height of your pallets will change depending what items are loaded onto them, but building pallets up to 1 – 1.15m will enable double stacking, creating further storage space.
+Building the height of the pallet will help increase storage space, but they must be carefully loaded to avoid accidental damage.
+When packing, consider how tall your pallets will be and if they can be double stacked to increase the floor space.
+The height of your pallets will change depending what items are loaded onto them, but building up to 1 – 1.15m will enable double stacking, creating further space.

-Pallet weight might be a determining factor in the amount that can be stored.
-If you are planning on transporting the goods to another location, there may be weight restrictions on what can be loaded into the container.
-If your pallets are heavy, you might not be able to have as many pallets in your container for transport.
-If your container is staying permanently onsite, with no plans to move it with goods inside, you are much less restricted by weight.
+Weight might be a determining factor in the amount that can be stored.
+If you are planning on transporting the goods to another location, there may be weight restrictions on what can be loaded.
+If your pallets are heavy, you might not be able to have as many in your unit for transport.
+If remaining permanently onsite, with no plans to move it with goods inside, you are much less restricted by weight.